I wrote The Ultimate Guide to EI Sickness Benefits for people who need to apply for EI sickness benefits after going on sick leave from work.

 - attended school or a training course

-- were ready, willing, and capable of working each day
+- you’re ready, willing, and capable of working each day

 - received or will receive money other than that which you have already reported.

 You can receive EI payments by direct deposit into your bank account or by a cheque in the mail.
-Direct deposit is the best option because it eliminates the risk that your payments will be disrupted either by getting lost in the mail or work stoppages by Canada Post — we have seen both happen.
+Direct deposit is the best option because it eliminates the risk that your payments will be disrupted either by getting lost in the mail or by Canada Post’s work stoppages.
+We have seen both happen.

 EI sick benefits forms